BrunoReboul/ram-config-template/services/monitor/instances/monitor_gce_router_nat_log/constraints/gce_router_nat_log/readme.md

-# monitor_gce_router_log gce_router_log
+# monitor_gce_router_nat_log gce_router_nat_log

 ## Background

-GCE Cloud Router must log ALL requests
+GCE Cloud Router / Cloud NAT must log ALL requests

-For accountability issues and to help troubleshooting, Cloud Router should have logging enabled and log all events, translations AND errors.
+For accountability issues and to help troubleshooting, Cloud Router's NATs should have logging enabled and log all events, translations AND errors.

 ## Fix